shonebinu/Brief/README.md

 CHORE stuff

 - credit tldr (in about ??)
+- should the current page argument change when preference changed
 - setup about and shortcuts in menu (legal stuff)
 - ctrl f for search and enter for selecting 1st